↑

 Consistent routines and visual schedules are beneficial tools in this process.
 They help organize your day around essential self-care activities like:

-But they also ensure you allocate enough me-time for each task.
+They also ensure to allocate enough me-time for each task.

 Finally, visual aids may be helpful for:

-If you experience sensory processing or sensory challenges, the cues in a visual schedule may be helpful to maintain consistency as you navigate your routine and self-care checklist.
+If you experience sensory processing or sensory challenges, the cues in a visual schedule can be helpful to maintain consistency as you navigate your routine and self-care checklist.

 Essential Self-Care Skills